 }

-Oracle documentation explains that the Java for statement is used for repetition that requires variable initialization, condition checking, and systematic value updates.
+Oracle's documentation explains that the for statement in Java is designed for repetitions that require variable initialization, condition testing, and value updates — all organized neatly within a single structure.

 for (int i = 0; i < 5; i++) {